Market Analysts see NIO Inc. [NIO] gaining to $69. Time to buy?

 HSBC Securities have made an estimate for NIO Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 09, 2021.
 While these analysts kept the previous recommendation, Citigroup raised their target price from $57.60 to $58.30.
 The new note on the price target was released on June 01, 2021, representing the official price target for NIO Inc. stock.
 Previously, the target price had yet another raise to $50, while CLSA analysts kept a Buy rating on NIO stock.

-NIO Inc. [NIO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.45.
-With this latest performance, NIO shares dropped by -8.47% in over the last four-week period, additionally sinking by -22.96% over the last 6 months – not to mention a rise of 290.89% in the past year of trading.
+NIO Inc. [NIO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.78.
+With this latest performance, NIO shares dropped by -3.13% in over the last four-week period, additionally sinking by -28.99% over the last 6 months – not to mention a rise of 262.06% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for NIO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for NIO Inc. go to -0.15%.